mfidino/mfidino.github.io/blog/_posts/2021-8-8-generalized_additive_occupancy_model.md

 programming language.
 Therefore, all we need to do is pull out the essential pieces of that JAGS script and add it to a standard Bayesian occupancy model.
 Aside from specifying the type of smoother you want to fit, you also need to input the number of basis functions to generate for the GAM.
 The higher the number, the slower the model fit, but you also want to make sure you add enough to be able to capture the non-linear complexity in the data (see `?mgcv::choose.k` for more details on this).
-For this somewhat example, we are going to use 15.
+For this example, we are going to use 15.
 Finally, `mgcv::jagam()` also creates a few data objects we need to pass to the model, so it's important to assign the output to some variable.

 ```R